How to create and use flyers to attract new customers in your area.

 All you really need are a few basics:

-- An eye-catching graphic or illustration — this is easy to add through a site like Canva
+- An eye-catching graphic or illustration - Great pictures can help make your flyer much more visually appealing.
+This is easy to add through a site like Canva if you don't have any great images you want to use.

 The design should reflect your personality and business, so have fun with it!